What is Mung Bean Sticky Rice?

-Mung Beans Sticky Rice is a special part of my childhood.
-My family often have xôi (sticky rice) for breakfast, and mung beans sticky rice is always served as an easy, cheap yet nutritious option.
+Mung Bean Sticky Rice is a special part of my childhood.
+My family often eats xôi (sticky rice) for breakfast, and mung beans sticky rice is always an easy, cheap yet nutritious option.
 The coconut milk adds a slight creaminess to the rice.

-During normal days, my family eats mung beans sticky rice with fried onions, a mix of roasted sesame seeds & peanuts and some coconut flakes.
-For Lunar New Year and other special occasions, it's a side dish to accompany other savoury dishes like Vietnamese Braised Pork Belly (Thịt Kho Tàu)!
+On normal days, my family eats mung beans sticky rice with fried onions, a mix of roasted sesame seeds & peanuts, and some coconut flakes.
+For Lunar New Year and other special occasions, it's a side dish to accompany other savory dishes like Vietnamese Braised Pork Belly (Thịt Kho Tàu)!